 Located in South Dallas, Fair Park is an easy drive from Downtown Dallas.
 Parking is $20 in official State Fair parking lots, and there are also various lots surrounding Fair Park (though prices vary and may be cash only).

 For DART riders, the Green Line takes you to two stations – Fair Park Station and MLK Jr. Station – that provide easy access to the fair gates.
 Learn more about getting to Fair Park here.

-It's all about the food
+It's ALL about the food

-Fair Park is a destination in itself.
+Fair Park is a destination all on its own

 Outside of the fair, Fair Park offers plenty of cultural activities year-round that are accessible during the fair season.
 The grounds are a National Historic Landmark and home to the largest collection of art deco architecture in the U.S. The African American Museum, the only one of its kind in the Southwestern region, is open seven days a week during the run of the fair, and the Children's Aquarium is open 9 a.m. to 5 p.m. daily all year.
 Lastly, the Texas Discovery Gardens offer half-price admission during the 24 days of the fair and are an excellent place to see flora and fauna up close.